 Why You Should Attend:

-Experience the basics of flying in a flight training simulator device (FTD)
+- Experience the basics of flying in an advanced Aviation training device (AATD)

 What are the details?